aferna08/neighborhood-poverty/README.md

 1.  **Clone the Repository**: Clone the repository, ensuring that Git LFS is installed.

     a)  You likely will be unable to open the .zip files if cloning from a web browser.
-Instead, run:

-        `git clone https://github.com/aferna08/neighborhood-poverty destination_dir`
+Instead, run: `git clone https://github.com/aferna08/neighborhood-poverty destination_dir`.
 Input your own desired directory folder after installing Git LFS, and everything will run smoothly.

     b)  Alternatively, you can access the data directly from [NHGIS](https://www.nhgis.org/) and place it in the `data/` folder with the correct file names.
 Below are the necessary data files for each `.zip` file: